-Position approved & authorization given to begin search (Approved by OEO)
+Position approved & authorization given to begin search

 Search chair selected

 The search chair is appointed by the appointing authority.
 The search chair must have completed search chair training.
 It is highly recommended that the search chair is provided support staff to assist with the search.

 Request for search committee nominations

 The search committee should include representation of appropriate constituencies and members who provide relevant expertise and a perspective on inclusion and diversity.
 The role of the search committee is to identify, recruit, evaluate and recommend candidates to fill vacant positions.